WGBH/AAPB2/app/views/override/about-the-american-archive/history/page2.md

 manage a pilot project.
-Twenty-four public radio and television stations identified, restored, digitized, and made accessible nearly 2,500 hours of archival content related to two topics:  civil rights activities and World War II veterans’ stories.
-According to CPB, “stations reported that important archival material had been lost or was in the process of decay, which reinforced the urgency of the American Archive’s mission.”
+Twenty-four public radio and television stations identified, restored, digitized, and made accessible nearly 2,500 hours of archival content related to two topics:  civil rights activities and World War II veterans' stories.
+According to CPB, “stations reported that important archival material had been lost or was in the process of decay, which reinforced the urgency of the American Archive's mission.”
 The pilot project provided CPB with information to help plan future core American Archive activities, including inventorying, metadata gathering, restoration, analog-to-digital workflow, rights and permissions, and online access.[<sup>26</sup>](/about-the-american-archive/history/page3#26)

 In August 2009, CPB authorized the establishment of an American Archive office.
-The office extended the American Archive’s reach to public media entities outside the definitions of the pilot project and had authority to establish new metadata standards, conduct an inventory of public media assets, commission a strategic technology plan for the American Archive’s operations, hire an executive director, and manage project components.[<sup>27</sup>](/about-the-american-archive/history/page3#27)
+The office extended the American Archive's reach to public media entities outside the definitions of the pilot project and had authority to establish new metadata standards, conduct an inventory of public media assets, commission a strategic technology plan for the American Archive's operations, hire an executive director, and manage project components.[<sup>27</sup>](/about-the-american-archive/history/page3#27)